 1. P. Heil-Mealey states that red root (blood root) is a key treatment in Sweet’s syndrome. ⚠️ ⚠️

 This is not true!
 Red root is not a treatment for SS, and there is absolutely no evidence to support this claim.
 It may not even be safe to use, and should never be applied to skin lesions.
 Read more here.

 2. P. Heil-Mealey does not understand Sweet’s syndrome-related medical terminology.

 P. Heil-Mealey does not understand the term ‘histiocytoid Sweet’s syndrome’ (the person leaving the comment refers to it as ‘histoicitic’), yet in the main blog post implies that she can cure SS.
 She states that ‘They have been told (by doctors) that nothing can be done, and that they will have their conditions the rest of their lives.
 This is just not true.’

 As someone who is ‘curing’ SS, it would be acceptable to expect P. Heil-Mealey to have a much better understanding of SS.

 3. P. Heil-Mealey has no basic understanding of how Sweet’s syndrome should be treated.

 A woman states that her mother’s treatment for SS is not working.
-This is because her mother has been given different antibiotic therapies which is the wrong treatment for SS, and when this happens, it’s often because the SS looks like an infection and is treated as such.
+This is because her mother has been given different antibiotic therapies which is the wrong treatment for SS.
+When this happens, it’s often because the SS looks like an infection and is treated as such.
 P. Heil-Mealey fails to tell the woman that her mother has been receiving the wrong treatment which would have been the responsible thing to do, but also suggests that P. Heil-Mealey has no understanding of SS.
 Instead, she agrees to provide a referral to a naturopath.